 First year families in our program will participate in an orientation session conducted by their community counselor.
 This session will review important aspects of your au pair/companion’s orientation that you will need to reinforce, explore cultural adaptation issues, and provide tips for living with a young adult and how to prepare for her arrival.
-We provide Guidelines for a Successful Year offering important suggestions on matters you will need to consider and discuss with your au pair/companion.
+We provide Guidelines for a Successful Year, a publication that offers important suggestions on matters you will need to consider and discuss with your au pair/companion.

 You provide a one-way refundable ticket from the orientation site to your host community.
 Driving to the orientation site to meet your au pair / companion is recommended if feasible.
-Orientations are held in Tarrytown, New York.
+Orientations are held in Stamford, Connecticut.

 Personal growth opportunities and child care pointers don't stop here.
 Throughout the program au pairs gather for instructional sessions organized by their community counselors.
 They share ideas in their newsletter and are encouraged toward other personal and child care improvement.